outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/JobDirectors.md

 ## Overview

-Kubrick supports directing the execution of jobs across coordinated processes allowing jobs to be started in one process and completed in another.
-The transfer of jobs between directors can be explicit or as a failsafe to complete jobs that don't complete in their original process.
+Kubrick supports directing the execution of Jobs across coordinated processes allowing Jobs to be started in one process and completed in another.
+The transfer of Jobs between Directors can be explicit or as a failsafe to complete Jobs that don't complete in their original process.

 ## Modes

 Directors operate in two modes "principal" and "assistant".
 Principals and assistants work together on the same
-<doc:JobStore> to ensure that jobs execute to completion across process restarts.
+<doc:JobStore> to ensure that Jobs execute to completion across process restarts.

 @Row {
   @Column(size: 2) {
-    Principal directors not only execute the jobs submitted to it but also watch the job activity of assistants and will takes control of assistant jobs when necessary to ensure the jobs get completed.
+    Principal Directors not only execute the Jobs submitted to it but also watch the Job activity of assistants and will takes control of assistant Jobs when necessary to ensure the Jobs get completed.
 The design is specifically targeted at supporting applications and extensions working together, see <doc:#Applications-Extensions>.

-    Each distinct jobs store supports a single principal director and as many assistant directors as necessary.
+    Each distinct Jobs store supports a single principal Director and as many assistant Directors as necessary.
-    Multiple principal directors can be ran simultaneously by using separate <doc:JobStore> instances.
+    Multiple principal Directors can be ran simultaneously by using separate <doc:JobStore> instances.
   }
   @Column {
     ![Diagram of principal and assistant directors working together](processes)